 Some pool owners may also consider adding batteries to store electricity from sunny days, for rainy days.
 You will need some more solar panels to provide the energy to charge the batteries and cover their losses, and lots of batteries to deal with more than a single day of rain or overcast.
 Batteries are therefore likely to add many thousands of dollars to your costs when used this way.
 You can reduce your electricity bill by using batteries but you need a big investment that to do so.
 It is unlikely that you will recover this investment during the operational life of the batteries at this stage of the technology.

 The good news is that Pooled Energy offers a solution using weather control software.
-In addition, it reduces the energy required by the pool, often by 70% and reduces the instantaneous power used by the filter and chlorinator by about the same amount.
+In addition, it reduces the energy required by the pool and reduces the instantaneous power used by the filter and chlorinator by about the same amount.
 This means you need fewer/smaller solar panels.

-Overall, the Pooled Energy automation system reduces the amount of electricity used by your pool in the average house by up to 30% of total household use.
+Overall, the Pooled Energy automation system reduces the amount of electricity used by your pool by up to 60%.
 In addition, the weather adaptive software in the Pooled Energy system uses weather forecasts to decide whether to run your pool from PV panels or scheduled to use off-peak electricity.

 On sunny days the Pooled Energy system will run the pool from panels as much as practical.
 On rainy and overcast days it will schedule the pool equipment to operate using off-peak power, and, on unsettled days, it will schedule opportunistically.
 This approach will use energy more effectively.